 Are you wondering when is the best time to see whales in Maui?
 Keep scrolling to find out everything you need to know about Maui whale season, including the best Maui whale-watching tours.

-This Maui whale season post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Maui whale season post was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Did you know that the best time to see whales in Maui is during the wintertime?